July 03, 2019//JoelLast Updated: January 28, 2022

 If a burglar has the key to your house, having a state-of-the-art lock won’t keep them out.
-That’s exactly what happens when you allow vendors onto your network with privileged credentials without a solution that provides proper identity, access, and audit controls.
+That’s exactly what happens when you allow third parties onto your network with privileged credentials without a solution that provides proper identity, access, and audit controls.

 When you need to grant privileged access, a new level of credential management is required.
-Companies that allow vendors to access their network must understand these core credential management best practices.
-Without following these steps, a vendor data breach is much more likely to occur.
+Companies that allow third parties to access their network must understand these core credential management best practices.
+Without following these steps, a third-party data breach is much more likely to occur.

 When you aren’t circulating credentials to users, you can make them as complicated as you want and change them just as often without disrupting the workflow of your users.
 Set expirations on accounts using your credentials to expire after a period of inactivity to help prevent misuse of the credential.